Functoriality of Principal Bundles and Connections: Introduction

 \pfill In order to provide a more detailed outline of this article we consider a Lie group $G$ and the category $\MF_G$ of manifolds $\F$ endowed with a smooth left action $\star:\,G\times\F\longrightarrow\F$ under smooth $G$--equivariant maps.
 Every principal $G$--bundle $GM$ over a manifold $M$ defines a functor from the category $\MF_G$ of model fibers to the category $\FB_M$ of fiber bundles over $M$

 which we may promote to a functor $\Ass^\omega_{GM}:\,\MF_G\longrightarrow \FB^\nabla_M$ to the category of fiber bundles with connections in the presence of a principal connection $\omega$ on $GM$.
 This association functor maps Cartesian products in $\MF_G$ to Cartesian products in $\FB^\nabla_M$ and maps a manifold $\F$ endowed with the tri\-vial $G$--action to the trivial fiber bundle $M\times\F$.
-Our first main theorem stipulates that these two properties already characterize association functors:
+Our first main theorem stipulates that these two properties already characterize association functors as the reader can appreciate in Theorem 5.1